3 Top Tips For Passing The Life In The UK Test

 Some people who take the Life in the UK test get confused by certain English words.
 If you are unsure about what a word means then write it down and double check it.

-OR you can use Google Translate.
-In our classrooms we always use Google Translate to help students understand difficult concepts or words.
+OR you can use Google Translate to help understand difficult concepts or words.

 The test assumes that you have English skills at ESOL Entry Level 3 (now that is Trinity College London GESE Grade 5 exam).
 So the questions will be written to a pre-intermediate standard so it is always important to brush up on your English vocabulary skills beforehand.